Anthony Albertini, partner at Clyde & Co discuses how firms can resolve construction disputes across Europe

 As a result of the prevalence of disputes, the ways of dealing with them have fallen sharply into focus.
 In the UK, statutory adjudication (which has been in operation since the late 1990s and has proved very popular) provides a fast and cheap means of interim dispute resolution.
 Adjudication involves short timeframes for making and defending claims, and seeks to ensure security of payment.
 Although an adjudication decision is binding on the parties, it may not be a final determination of the dispute; a party may still take the same dispute to court or arbitration.

-Ireland aside, adjudication has not spread across Europe.
+the UK aside, adjudication has not spread across Europe.
 Indeed, arbitration continues to play an important role in construction dispute resolution on the Continent.
 It is initiated by a party referring a dispute to arbitration under an arbitration agreement, which can often be found within multi-tiered dispute resolution clauses.
 These tend to require the parties to attempt to resolve their dispute amicably through meetings, and mediation, before a referral to arbitration occurs.

 In cross-border transactions, which are common in Europe, arbitration provides a dispute resolution forum by which parties may agree on the seat of the arbitration and the law that will apply to any dispute.
 This offers a level of certainty to employers and contractors alike, especially where the applicable court system is less advanced in dealing with complex construction disputes.